 Twitter developers Jeremy Cole and Davi Arnaut explain on the Twitter engineering blog:

-“MySQL is the persistent storage technology behind most Twitter data: the interest graph, timelines, user data and the Tweets themselves,”-“Since we believe in sharing knowledge and that open source software facilitates innovation, we have decided to open source our MySQL work on GitHub under the BSD New license.”
-“We look forward sharing our work with upstream and other downstream MySQL vendors, with a goal to improve the MySQL community,”.
+“MySQL is the persistent storage technology behind most Twitter data: the interest graph, timelines, user data, and the Tweets themselves,”-“Since we believe in sharing knowledge and that open source software facilitates innovation, we have decided to open source our MySQL work on GitHub under the BSD New license.”
+“We look forward to sharing our work with upstream and other downstream MySQL vendors, with a goal to improve the MySQL community,”.

 Source: Venture Beat